jackal-thothid/thoth-id-sdk/gitbook/sdk-reference.md

-# SDK Reference 📖
+# Sdk Reference 📖

-This section provides a detailed overview of the classes and methods available in the Thoth ID SDK.
+This section provides a detailed overview of the classes and methods available in the thoth.id Sdk.

 ## Classes

 ### ThothIdSDK

-The main class for interacting with the Thoth ID nano contracts.
+The main class for interacting with the thoth.id nano contracts.

 ## Methods